Lifestyle | Food Features

 Corn Syrup and the Low FODMAP Diet

 You have probably read that HFCS (high fructose corn syrup) is not recommended while following the low FODMAP diet but perhaps you have wondered what about “regular”corn syrup?
-Is it low FODMAP or is it the same thing?
+Is it low FODMAP?
+Is it the same thing?

 Karo Corn Syrup Dark and Light - no high fructose corn syrup